-I mainly work from a fully accessible consulting room next to Preston Park train station in Brighton.
-There is some dedicated parking available.
+I work from a fully accessible consulting room next to Preston Park train station in Brighton where there is some dedicated parking available.
 I also see clients in the Brunswick Town area of Hove (unfortunately this building does not have disabled access).
 I generally see clients on Mondays in Hove, and Fridays in the Preston Park area and in Hove, there may be other times available.
 For clients with mobility problems, home visits can be arranged. i also work with clients by phone - but usually after we have had at least one face to face meeting.

 ©2016 Ben Middleton, All Rights Reserved